UrhoKarila/Eachine-E011/README.md

 ### Flashing a new firmware:

-1. Connect the st-link to the board, and connect power.
+1. Connect the ST-Link to the board, and connect power.
 This may use either the 5V pin or the battery, **but not both**.

-2. Open the St-link Utility program , and press the "connect" button.
+2. Open the ST-Link Utility program , and press the "connect" button.
 The program should show connection progress in the bottom part.

 3. In the target menu, select "Program and verify" or "program".
 A popup will ask for the file to program.
 Select the firmware downloaded or compiled `.hex` firmware file here.
 After the file selection, click start, and wait a few seconds for the process to complete.

-The new firmware is flashed at this point, and it can be used.
+The new firmware is flashed at this point, and the drone is ready to be used.

-The board pads ( near the middle ) are *reverse* labeled.
-The 4 pin connector is *correctly* labeled.

-Thanks to rcg user "NotfastEnough" for figuring out the hardware connctions

 ### Gestures